intel/sawr/sawr_master/VNC.md

      ubuntu-mate-themes
 ```

-This will take about 450MB of storage.
+This will need about 600MB of extra storage.
 After installation, log in using a
-normal keyboard and display to initialize it.
-If you do a first login via VNC,
+normal keyboard and display to initialize the desktop environment.
+If you do a
-automatic initialization currently has some issues (the panel crashes) and you
+first login via VNC, automatic initialization currently has some issues (the panel
-may have to do some manual initialization.
+crashes) and you may have to do some manual initialization.

 Also, you may find when you log into Unity that the theme is a little messed
 up: missing icons, strange colors, etc. You can correct this by re-selecting a